D-Jeffrey/gedcom-to-visualmap/README.md

 - Need to separate the Load and GPS resolve steps (currently loads after 5 minutes of looking up values)

 ## Releases
+### v0.2.5.4
+- Busy control is not working
+- Refactored GUI classes into new modules gedcomDialogs
+- minor bugs: Title layout, selected person coloring
+- Fixed grid Sorting... for sure this time
+- Fixed kml plotting errors
+- Fixed colors on kml and  missing alpha
+- Added color to kml markers and provide different born, death and native types
 ### v0.2.5.3
 - Update Colors, and centralize code for color choices
 - Person show list of all direct F/M + ancestors + years